 30 – Identify partners, suppliers that help you and your courier company.

 31 – From the information gathered in the research phase, choose a vehicle that will be appropriate to your services and your deliveries.

 32 – Ensure you have a great route planning tool.
 We recommend Upper Route Planner as we think it’s the best combination of ease of use, design, and value.
 However, you are free to look other options if you are so inclined!

 If you’re looking for more options,

-What is the Best Courier Route Planning App in 2020
+What is the Best Courier Route Planning App?

 Get started!
 You’re ready to go!
-There is much yet to do, however, you have the basics that people need to start their courier business!
+There is much yet to do, however, you have the basics that courier business owners need!